WELCOME TO

 |

-S. BURWEN
+RICHARD S. BURWEN

-PIONEER IN EARLY TRANSISTOR HI-FI AND AUDIO CIRCUIT
+TRANSISTOR HI-FI AND AUDIO CIRCUIT DESIGN

-For over 60 years, Dick
+For over

-his own amateur radio station (W1NMG) as a youth in the 1940s, Dick’s
+design.
+Since building his own amateur radio station (W1NMG) as a

-prolific career has paralleled the growth of the semiconductor industry and
+youth in the 1940s, Dick’s prolific career has paralleled the growth of the

-continues his groundbreaking work in audio electronics with the recent
+audio consultant.
+Dick continues his groundbreaking work in audio

-release of Burwen Audio’s latest commercial product, the Audio Splendor™
+electronics with the recent release of Burwen Audio’s latest commercial

-tone control and ambience generation software package.
+product, the Audio Splendor™ tone control and ambience generation software

 |

-RALPH
+RALPH GREENBURG

 EARLY